Vocational Education Exchange is our online magazine for teachers and leaders in vocational education and skills.

 Contribute to the magazine

 Submitting a guest article is a great way to contribute to the development of knowledge and skills in other countries and create potential for future partnerships.
-If your institution would like to get involved please read the guidelines (in the downloads section below) and complete and submit an Expression of Interest form to: VEE@britishcouncil.org.
+If your institution would like to get involved please see our Call for Content.

 What people are saying about Vocational Education Exchange